ad-freiburg/docker-example/README.md

 Be careful, since the program will overwrite an existing file with the same name!

-You can find a precomputed output file in the nfs folder (nfs/studentes/example-project)
+You can find a precomputed output file in the NFS folder (nfs/students/example-project)

 ## Query the Inverted Index